5rijan/portfolio/src/content/writings/article1.md

 ---

 By adopting these practices, you can build websites that are more inclusive and provide a superior experience for all users.
 Accessibility is not a feature—it’s a necessity.

-**What accessibility challenges have you faced?
-Share your insights in the comments below!**